-- ♦ General Fund The General Fund is the primary operating fund of the Board.
+- General Fund The General Fund is the primary operating fund of the Board.
 It is used to account for all financial resources except those required to be accounted for in another fund.
 The Board primarily receives revenues from the Education Trust Fund (ETF) and local taxes.
 Amounts appropriated from the ETF were allocated to the school board on a formula basis. - ◆ Special Revenue Fund This fund is used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.
 Various federal and local funding sources are included in this fund.
-Some of the significant federal funding sources include the federal funds that are received for Special Education, Title I, and the Child Nutrition Program in addition to various smaller grants, which are required to be spent for the purposes of the applicable federal grants.
-Also included in this fund are the public and non-public funds received by the local schools which are generally not considered restricted or committed. - ◆ Capital Projects Fund This fund is used to account for and report financial resources that are restricted, committed, or assigned to expenditure for capital outlay, including the acquisition or construction of capital facilities and other capital assets.
+Some of the significant federal funding sources include the federal funds that are received for Special Education, Title I, Child Nutrition, Coronavirus Relief and Education Stabilization in addition to various smaller grants, which are required to be spent for the purposes of the applicable federal grants.
+Also included in this fund are the public and non-public funds received by the local schools which are generally not considered restricted or committed. - Capital Projects Fund This fund is used to account for and report financial resources that are restricted, committed, or assigned to expenditure for capital outlay, including the acquisition or construction of capital facilities and other capital assets.
+Also included in this fund are Alabama Department of Education appropriations which are restricted to their use.

-The Board reports the following fund type in the Other Governmental Funds' column:
+The Board reports the following fund type in the Other Governmental Fund column: